FBrockmeyer/dwdaccess/README.md

 Note.
 A thorough documentation can be found [here](https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/hourly/air_temperature/).
-A complete list of the available variables can be obtained from [here](https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/hourly/).
+A complete list of available variables can be obtained from [here](https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/hourly/).
-Note, we assume that the download function `download_data()` can also be used for other subfolders than *air_temperature* and *precipitation*.
+Note, we assume that the download function `download_data()` can also be used for other sub folders than *air_temperature* and *precipitation*.

-The following code demonstrates the utilisation of `download_data()` to access data from a certain weather station.
+The below code demonstrates the utilisation of `download_data()` to access data from a certain weather station.
 The function can also be used to download data from several stations at once.
 For this, the input data frame `job` needs to contain several station ids.
 After the